wind23/whr_renju/README.md

     pip install whr
     pip install yattag

-To compute the rating, at first, you need to download the database here: http://renju.net/downloads/games.php.
+To compute the rating, at first, you need to download the database here: https://www.renju.net/game/.
 The downloaded database will have a filename such as `renjunet_v10_20210827.rif`.
 Put this database into the directory `data`.

 After the database is ready, you can simply run:

-    python compute_rating.py [yyyymmdd]
+    python compute_rating.py [yyyymmdd] [CATEGORY]

-Replace `[yyyymmdd]` with the same date as the database, such as `20210827`.
+Replace `[yyyymmdd]` with the same date as the database, such as `20210827`. `[CATEGORY]` is either `renju` or `gomoku`.
 Run the script, and the rating will be generated in the directory `html`.